COSTUMES AND PROPS

 Parts of Klara have been store bought (for once, I have not made my life harder by doing everything from scratch), but others have been painstakingly put together to a standard not entirely commensurate to the seriousness of the initial idea!

-To date, I have hand dyed two unique (and completely different) thigh high stockings, extensively explored different kinds of TPU (a flexible 3D printing material) for the bracelet, and transformed a boring wig into a bouffant cartoon cotton candy hairstyle.
+For this costume, I hand dyed two unique (and completely different) thigh high stockings, extensively explored different kinds of TPU (a flexible 3D printing material) for the bracelet, and transformed a boring wig into a bouffant cartoon cotton candy hairstyle.
 I have also designed and built her giant moth shaped bow entirely from EVA foam.

 Additionally, three of these pieces have their own accompanying video, as I have been using this costume as an opportunity to explore creatively and wanted to share the process.